chalmersgit/CondenseBibFromAux/README.md

 python condenseBibFromAux.py --bib bibFile.bib --aux auxFile.aux --output _newBib.bib

 # Limitations
 The .bib file parser "getAllBibEntries(...)" was thrown together without much testing.
-You could rewrite this with something like pyparsing for something more robust.
+You could rewrite this with something like pyparsing for more robust results.